mejiaj/mejiaj/src/pages/blog/post/09-06-2025-gh-actions.md

 ## What I learned

-Composite actions were trickier to setup than I expected.
+Setting up composite actions were trickier than I expected.
 I wish the docs had more realistic examples.
 Still, it was worth the effort to add concurrency and composite actions.

 Concurrency and ignoring unrelated files is something that I'll look into more of my future scripts because that could save a lot of time and resources over time.